barucomx/barucomx/README.md

 **How it works:**
 - Ingests content from multiple RSS sources; SQLite deduplication prevents reprocessing
 - Analyzes writing samples to extract linguistic patterns, tone, structure, and vocabulary
-- Generates new articles via Claude 4.6 (AWS Bedrock) that are stylistically indistinguishable from the original author
+- Generates new articles via Claude (latest) (AWS Bedrock) that are stylistically indistinguishable from the original author
 - Automatically enriches output with SEO metadata, keywords, and descriptions
 - Publishes directly to WordPress via REST API or saves as Markdown

-**Stack:** Python · AWS Bedrock · Claude 4.6 · Feedparser · WordPress REST API · SQLite · Markdown
+**Stack:** Python · AWS Bedrock · Claude (latest) · Feedparser · WordPress REST API · SQLite · Markdown

 ---